 Board Compensation Review

 The time needed to attend Board and Committee meetings and review materials in preparation for meetings, as well as the time commitments for other Board duties by each director, is substantial.
-Given these responsibilities, Board compensation is reviewed annually by the Nominating and Corporate Governance Committee to determine whether it is appropriate.
+Given these responsibilities, Board compensation is reviewed annually by the Nominating, Governance and Corporate Responsibility Committee to determine whether it is appropriate.
 This review includes a comparison of the board compensation practices of other leading companies.
 The Board believes that a substantial portion of a director’s compensation should be provided and held in Company stock.

 Board Interaction with Institutional Investors, the Press, Customers, Etc.

 The Board believes that it is primarily the responsibility of management to maintain open communication with stockholders, as well as employees and other constituencies, but the Board, in its discretion, may determine to deal directly with stockholders or any other constituency when appropriate.
 If comments from the Board are appropriate, they should, in most circumstances, come from the Chairman, the independent Lead Director or the Chair of the relevant Committee.

 Retaining Independent Counsel and Consulting with Outside Advisors

 The Board and its Committees may at any time determine that they should seek the advice of independent counsel or consultants with respect to any issue.
 The Personnel and Organization Committee has adopted a policy regarding the use of independent compensation consultants, a copy of which is available on the Company’s website.